 Easy, no tools required, faux shiplap

 I’ve seen a lot of tutorials for how to create faux shiplap, and they all have a nice effect, but if you’re in the same boat as me with an idea that you just can’t shake, and don’t have the necessary skills or tools to create one with wood, this is the way.
 A DIY faux shiplap accent wall is just a trip to Lowe’s and afternoon away!
-If you give it a try, don’t forget to share your photos with #greysnailmakes so I can check it out and be so impressed with your project!
+Share your photos with #greysnailmakes so I can check it out.